2023 Nightwing Vineyard

 Vintage

 The 2021 vintage delivered a moderate and consistent growing season for most of Sonoma County, leading to a smooth, easily manageable harvest.
 While the continuation of drought conditions led to slightly reduced yields, the overall quality and concentration of the grapes was exceptional.
-Day Ranch Vineyard is planted to many different clones.
-The block we source fruit from is block 2.11, and features Clone 667, which was harvested on September 15th, 2021.
+Grapes were picked from two distinct blocks planted to two different clones: 76 and 95, on September 9 and 10, respectively in 2021.

 Vineyard